patacongo/Pascal/doc/PascalNotes.md

 Although I had multiple degrees, I was still not properly credentialed for that career and returned to graduate school to work on a master's degree in Computer Science.
 That was in 1981 and that was when I was first exposed to real Pascal programming.
 It was a core part of the culture in the CS department.

 But I had some previous exposure.
-I had subscribed to the *TRS-80 Newsletter* which published programs for the TRS-80 that you could type in yourself and save on cassette tape.
+I had subscribed to the *TRS-80 Newsletter* which published *BASIC* programs for the TRS-80 that you could type in yourself and save on cassette tape.
 In 1979, *TRS-80 Newsletter* published the source for People's Pascal, http://www.trs-80.org/tiny-pascal/.
 You could either buy the software with documentation or painfully enter it from the listing by hand.
 I did the latter and got to know a little bit about the design of the tiny Pascal compiler.

+[Alcor Pascal was also available in 1978 for CP/M and later the TRS-80, but that was out of my reach at $249.95.  http://www.trs-80.org/alcor-pascal/].

 In the early/mid 1980's I upgraded my Trash-80 for a TRS-80 Model IV, my pride and joy at the time.
 I also purchased the Alcor C compiler on a 5.25 inch floppy.
-One of my first programming projects was to write a work-alike tiny Pascal compiler in C.  It was really a pretty nice compiler, but very limited.
+One of my early programming projects was to write a work-alike tiny Pascal compiler in C.  It was really a pretty nice compiler, but very limited.
 It was basically integer Pascal with peek and poke capabilities built on the TRS-80 ROM.

 Some time later, perhaps in the 1990's or early 2000's, I decided to extend the compiler to support full Pascal with language definitions circa 1980.
 I see the last changes in 2004, 2007, and 2008.
 While the language was much more complete, the compiler was also more unstable and remained unstable until very recently.